One Wonderful Night (1922 film): Plot

 As described in a film magazine, John D. Curtis (Rawlinson) arrives in New York City after 5 years spent in China.
 Stepping from the door of his hotel, he sees a man struck down by thugs.
-Being the only witness, the police were not sure of his innocence, but they allow him to go upon his promise of an early return for questioning.
-By mistake he carried off the assaulted man's overcoat, and in the pocket he finds a marriage license with the names of Jean de Curtois (De Briac) and Hermione Fane (Rich).
-"Hermione Fane," he thought, "the charming girl I met at the Ambassador's Ball in Peking."
-Visiting Hermione, John found that she had hired Jean to marry her so as to escape marriage to the Count de Mauriat (Aitken).
-She was distressed by the news that Jean had been killed, By a provision in a will, she must marry by midnight or lose her fortune.
+As he was the only witness, the police are not sure of his innocence, but they allow him to go upon his promise of an early return for questioning.
+By mistake he carries off the assaulted man's overcoat, and in the pocket he finds a marriage license with the names of Jean de Curtois (De Briac) and Hermione Fane (Rich).
+"Hermione Fane," he thinks, "the charming girl I met at the Ambassador's Ball in Peking."
+Visiting Hermione, John finds that she had hired Jean to marry her so as to escape marriage to the Count de Mauriat (Aitken).
+She is distressed by the news that Jean had been killed.
+By a provision in a will, she must marry by midnight or lose her fortune.
 John decides to rescue the situation and they are married.
 Her father (De Gray) and the Count arrive and are outraged.
 They call the police, but John clears himself.
 Then he sees a taxi whose occupants had assaulted Jean.
 With the police he captures the driver and they learn of the Count's guilt in the promotion of the assault.
 Then there is the news that Jean is alive, which complicates matters.
 Meanwhile, the Count and father attempt to harm John's reputation with Hermione, but the Count is discovered to be counterfeit and reveals his nature by attempting to blackmail Hermione.
 In the end John resolves matters with his bride.